hiiamboris/red-wiki/[TUTORIAL-EXAMPLES]-gui-styles.md

     b "click me"
 ]
 ```
+`on-actor` are normal functions so we can call it like `face/on-actor face event` instead of `do-actor...`. `do-actor` has some error checking (like checking whenever or not the event is supported) but it is intended for internal use.
+It can be changed or removed.

 # Default actor
 Default actor is triggered without `on-actor` text, as in `view [base [print 'default-actor] ]`.
 Here, default actor is `on-down` (mouse press) and it runs `[print 'default-actor]`.